 In Bolivia, DW Akademie and its partners promote Media and Information Literacy and empower children, young people and local media professionals to participate in constructive public debates.

 Bolivian society is divided, and this is reflected in highly politicized discussions about the media.
 But disinformation and hate speech weaken democracies by driving polarization and preventing objective debates, and this has had dramatic consequences, especially for Bolivians living in rural areas.
 Media professionals from local and community media aren't always able to recognize false information and hate speech and as a result often spread it unintentionally.
 At the same time, and particularly for rural Bolivians, these media are often the most important information source and are thought to be highly credible.
 Especially children and young people – many of whom will be voting for the first time in the upcoming presidential elections – lack Media and Information Literacy (MIL).
-However, this is needed to understand the dynamics of disinformation and hate speech, and to deal critically with information and make informed decisions.
+However, they need this to understand the dynamics of disinformation and hate speech, and to deal critically with information and make informed decisions.

 Together with its local partners Centro de Producción Radiofónica(Center for Radio Production CEPRA) in Cochabamba, and Muy Wasoin Oruro, DW Akademie works to ensure that children, young people and local journalists can counter misinformation and hate speech and participate in constructive public debates.